 If the Galaxy S8 is your first Android device or if you simply want some additional help, take a look at our walkthrough.

-As we push away from the global release date we’re hearing about some of the problems plaguing the Galaxy S8, Galaxy S8+, and their version of Android Nougat.
+As we push away from their release date we’re hearing about the bugs and problems plaguing the Galaxy S8, the Galaxy S8+, and their version of Android Nougat.

 You can see the warning in the photo above.

 T-Mobile Galaxy S8 users are experiencing issues with connectivity, a weird issue where the phone gets stuck in Safe Mode, voice quality issues, problems with MMS, a bizarre problem involving T-Mobile’s applications, and a problem with multi-window.

 We expect complaints to pickup as we push away from the release date and as Samsung rolls out new updates to the Galaxy S8 and Galaxy S8+ so be sure to keep an ear to the ground.

 If you run into a Galaxy S8 problem there’s no need to panic.
 Chances are, you’ll be able to fix your problem in a matter of minutes.